The New Relic Ruby agent has opt-in support for instrumenting Rake tasks. This requires:

 newrelic-rake, it will not install the built-in Rake instrumentation, but it will record a log message like this at startup:

 INFO : Not installing New Relic supported Rake instrumentation because the third party newrelic-rake gem is present

 newrelic-rake gem in favor of the built-in instrumentation will change your transaction names.
 To preserve your existing transaction names, ignore the log message and do not uninstall the gem.

 By default Rake job arguments are not captured.
-To capture Rake job arguments, use the configuration below:
+To capture Rake job arguments, use:

 If you need more help, check out these support and learning resources:

 - Browse the Explorers Hub to get help from the community and join in discussions.

 - Find answers on our sites and learn how to use our support portal.